LarsonBrennan/shiny_developer_challenge_appsilon/README.md

 # Project: Global Animal Sightings

 App for searching animal sightings in various countries.
 Created by: Brennan Larson.
-Email: BrennanLarson@protonmail.com
+Email: BrennanLarson@protonmail.com.
+The app can be accessed [here](https://zzz-polished-a3181562-86b4-4a27-9e71-5a8e483b1b19-amai4lhqja-ue.a.run.app).
 ## Project Description

 App utilizes all animal sightings from all countries listed by the Global Biodiversity Information Facility.
 When someone searches for an animal in the app, a map display where the animal was seen and shows a timeline of how many times the animal was seen on various days.